 Arm Helium technology is the M-Profile Vector Extension (MVE) for the Arm Cortex-M series.
 Helium is an extension of the Armv8.1-M architecture and delivers a significant performance uplift for machine learning (ML) and digital signal processing (DSP) applications.

-Arm Neon technology is an advanced SIMD (single instruction multiple data) architecture extension for the Arm Cortex-A series and Cortex-R52 processors.
+Arm Neon technology is an advanced SIMD (single instruction multiple data) architecture extension for the Arm Cortex-A series and for the Cortex-R52 and Cortex-R82 processors.

 Functional safety is a critical element in the design of any system that requires a high level of reliability.
 Arm’s Safety Ready program is a collection of products across the Arm portfolio that have been through various and rigorous levels of functional safety systematic flows and development.